webfirmframework/wff/README.md

 ##### check out this demo app deployed at [https://wffweb.herokuapp.com](https://wffweb.herokuapp.com)

-(For the survival of this framework, some adds are shown in [webfirmframework.github.io](https://webfirmframework.github.io) and [webfirmframework.com](http://webfirmframework.com) web sites.
-These are temporary adds and will be removed soon.
+(For the survival of this framework, some ads are shown in [webfirmframework.github.io](https://webfirmframework.github.io) and [webfirmframework.com](http://webfirmframework.com) web sites.
+These are temporary ads and will be removed soon.
 We are really sorry if it causes any inconvenience to your surfing.)

 Here are some sample codes